MojoliciousDotIO/mojolicious.io/blog/2017/12/17/day-17-the-wishlist-app/index.markdown

 ## A Primary Template

-I mentioned before the the layout was like a container that would hold some inner content.
+I mentioned before the layout was like a container that would hold some inner content.
 Let's consider the simplest such case.

 When a user first accesses the site, the will be greeted with a login page.